“There is a time for everything, and a season for every activity under heaven.”

 2. Working in the trenches with organic missional churches.

-In the present season of my ministry — which began in January 2012 — I’ve been focusing exclusively on Jesus Studies, the kingdom of God, the deeper Christian life (which includes Jesus studies) as well as helping the poor and developing relationships with non believers.
+In the present season of my ministry — which began awhile ago — I’ve been focusing exclusively on Jesus Studies, the kingdom of God, the deeper Christian life (which includes Jesus studies) as well as helping the poor and developing relationships with non believers.